Doležal

 Doležal (feminine: Doležalová) is a Czech surname.
 It has its root in the verb doležat / doležet, which meant 'to age' (about food) and 'to live to see'.
 The surname originated as a nickname for a lazy person.
-A germanised form of the surname is Doleschal.
+A similar surname with the same etymology is Doležel.
+A Germanised form of the surname is Doleschal.
 Notable people with the surname include: